SDG 11 Data Pathfinder

 LP DAAC's AppEEARS offers the ability to extract subsets, transform, and visualize MODIS and VIIRS land cover-related data products.
 Two types of sample requests are available: point samples of geographic coordinates or area samples of vector polygons.
 ORNL DAAC subsetting tools provide a means to simply and efficiently access and visualize MODIS and VIIRS land cover types.

 GIS-ready: NASA also provides land cover data through land-based geospatial services.

 Vegetation indices measure the amount of green vegetation over a given area and can be used to assess vegetation health.
 A commonly-used vegetation index is the Normalized Difference Vegetation Index (NDVI), which uses the difference between near-infrared (NIR) and red reflectance divided by their sum.
 NDVI values range from -1 to 1.
 Low values of NDVI generally correspond to barren areas of rock, sand, exposed soils, or snow, while higher NDVI values indicate greener vegetation, including forests, croplands, and wetlands.
-The enhanced vegetation index (EVI) is another widely used vegetation index that minimizes canopy-soil variations and improves sensitivity over dense vegetation conditions.
+EVI is another widely used vegetation index that minimizes canopy-soil variations and improves sensitivity over dense vegetation conditions.

-Research-quality data products can be accessed directly via Earthdata Search:
+Research-quality data products can be accessed directly using Earthdata Search:

 - Terra MODIS Vegetation Indices